github/developer.github.com/content/changes/2014-04-22-user-content-security.md

 This means that some security systems like web proxies may not recognize the domain `githubusercontent.com`.
 You might need update your proxies and security software accordingly.

 ### What's affected
-* raw.github.com : raw links to the content from your repository
+* raw.github.com : The raw content from your repository.
-* embed.github.com : embedded renders of maps and 3D models and other cool technohotness
+* embed.github.com : Embed allows users to embed rich GitHub content in other places.
-* render.github.com : renders the embedded content
+* render.github.com : Render displays rich content on GitHub.com.
-* f.cloud.github.com : all those amazing gifs you use in Pull Requests and Issues
+* f.cloud.github.com : All those amazing gifs you use in Pull Requests and Issues

 *Happy and Safe GitHubbing!*
 As always, if you have any questions, please [get in touch][contact].